Prof. Takeuchi’s profile

 The Institute for Global Environmental Strategies (IGES) was established under an initiative of the Japanese Government in 1998 with the support of Kanagawa Prefecture.
-Over the following 25 years, IGES has acted as a “change agent”, leading the transformation toward a sustainable and resilient society in harmony with nature, and conducting practical research activities with an emphasis on the “co-production of knowledge” in collaboration with diverse stakeholders.
+For over a quarter of a century, IGES has acted as an “agent of change,” leading the transformation towards a sustainable and resilient society in harmony with nature, and conducting strategic research with an emphasis on co-design, co-production and co-delivery of solutions with a wide range of stakeholders.

 TAKEUCHI Kazuhiko